uonyekwuluje/uonyekwuluje.github.io/_posts/2020-03-22-sonarqube.md

 categories: logging
 ---

 Sonarqube is tool used for static code analysis.
 In more plain terms, it ensures code quality by checking for bugs, vulnerabilities and known issues.
+In this post, we will go through the base configuration of this tool.

 #### **Requirements**
 * One server.
 RHEL 7.
 2vCPU and 6GiB Ram